Hippocrates: Direct contributions to medicine

-Hippocrates and his followers were first to describe many diseases and medical conditions.
+Hippocrates and his followers were the first to describe many diseases and medical conditions.
 He is given credit for the first description of clubbing of the fingers, an important diagnostic sign in chronic lung disease, lung cancer and cyanotic heart disease.
 For this reason, clubbed fingers are sometimes referred to as "Hippocratic fingers".
 Hippocrates was also the first physician to describe Hippocratic face in Prognosis.
 Shakespeare famously alludes to this description when writing of Falstaff's death in Act II, Scene iii. of Henry V.

 Hippocrates began to categorize illnesses as acute, chronic, endemic and epidemic, and use terms such as, "exacerbation, relapse, resolution, crisis, paroxysm, peak, and convalescence."
-Another of Hippocrates' major contributions may be found in his descriptions of the symptomatology, physical findings, surgical treatment and prognosis of thoracic empyema, i.e. suppuration of the lining of the chest cavity.
+Another of Hippocrates's major contributions may be found in his descriptions of the symptomatology, physical findings, surgical treatment and prognosis of thoracic empyema, i.e. suppuration of the lining of the chest cavity.
 His teachings remain relevant to present-day students of pulmonary medicine and surgery.
 Hippocrates was the first documented chest surgeon and his findings and techniques, while crude, such as the use of lead pipes to drain chest wall abscess, are still valid.

 The Hippocratic school of medicine described well the ailments of the human rectum and the treatment thereof, despite the school's poor theory of medicine.
 Hemorrhoids, for instance, though believed to be caused by an excess of bile and phlegm, were treated by Hippocratic physicians in relatively advanced ways.
 Cautery and excision are described in the Hippocratic Corpus, in addition to the preferred methods: ligating the hemorrhoids and drying them with a hot iron.
 Other treatments such as applying various salves are suggested as well.
 Today, "treatment [for hemorrhoids] still includes burning, strangling, and excising."
 Also, some of the fundamental concepts of proctoscopy outlined in the Corpus are still in use.
 For example, the uses of the rectal speculum, a common medical device, are discussed in the Hippocratic Corpus.
 This constitutes the earliest recorded reference to endoscopy.
 Hippocrates often used lifestyle modifications such as diet and exercise to treat diseases such as diabetes, what is today called lifestyle medicine.